oracle137/CS425-P1/README.md

-Linear Regression Analysis of Auto MPG data
+Multivariate Linear Regression Analysis of Auto MPG data from scratch